mjza/SENG696-F2022-G12/Assignment1/SystemDesignDocument.md

 ## 3. System Design Document

-In the **system design document**, we are going to speak about the six pieces of information by following an agent-based development methodology (i.e., GAIA), and create the analysis and design documents specified by the GAIA methodology.This section includes: [Goal Hierarchy](#3-1-goal-hierarchy), [Agent System Architecture](#3-2-system-architecture), [Role Identification](#3-3-roles-identification), [Agent Description](#3-4-agents-description),  [Agent Internal Architecture](#3-5-agents-internal-architecture), and finally [Technology Overview](#3-6-technology-overview).
+In the **system design document**, we are going to speak about the six pieces of information following an agent-based development methodology (i.e., GAIA), and create the analysis and design documents specified by the GAIA methodology.This section includes: [Goal Hierarchy](#3-1-goal-hierarchy), [Agent System Architecture](#3-2-system-architecture), [Role Identification](#3-3-roles-identification), [Agent Description](#3-4-agents-description),  [Agent Internal Architecture](#3-5-agents-internal-architecture), and finally [Technology Overview](#3-6-technology-overview).

 ### 3-1.
 Goal Hierarchy

-Using GAIA, we think of each agent as having the resources of a computational process.
-It is presumable that the objective is to create a system that maximizes a particular global quality metric.
+Using GAIA, we think of each agent as an entity with the resources of a computational processor.
+It is presumed that the objective is to create a system that maximizes a particular global quality metric.
 From the perspective of the system's constituent parts, nevertheless, this structure might not be ideal.

 The GAIA approach encourages developers to see creating software systems as an organizational design process with software agents serving as its building blocks.
 Therefore, in our analysis phase, we planned to extract 5 models from the requirements.